-I attended an excellent webinar a couple of years ago presented by Dr. Charles Gant and Dr. Bruce Rind, and one of the most important points to be brought home by Dr. Rind is this: “breast cancer doesn’t just happen because of “dumb luck” or some unexplainable phenomenon, it occurs because the “terrain of the breast is conducive to the evolution of cancer.”
+I attended an excellent webinar several years ago presented by Dr. Charles Gant and Dr. Bruce Rind from National Integrated Health Associates, and one of the most important points to be brought home by Dr. Rind is this: “breast cancer doesn’t just happen because of “dumb luck” or some unexplainable phenomenon, it occurs because the “terrain of the breast is conducive to the evolution of cancer.”

-The way to prevent breast cancer is to keep those conditions from occurring and here’s some of the best ways to accomplish that task.
+The way to prevent breast cancer is to keep those conditions from occurring and here are some of the best ways to accomplish that task.

 Prevent Estrogen Dominance and Improve Lymph Drainage

 Dr. Rind says that correcting or preventing estrogen dominance and improving the drainage of the lymph system are the two most crucial factors.
-Now, in order to accomplish those two goals, here’s a few guidelines:
+Now, in order to accomplish those two goals, here are a few guidelines:

 - Avoid sugar.
 Sugar causes a rise in estrogen, it leads to insulin resistance and weakens your immune system.
 Cancer cells love sugar.
 The more sugar you eat, the more food you are providing for your cancer cells.
 (Remember we all have cancer cells in our bodies.)